Billh-C/expressTemplate/README.md

-#Express App template + guide
+# Express App template + guide

-##Initialising the project
+## Initialising the project

-create a directory and navgiate to it
+### Create a directory and navgiate to it:
 ```
 mkdir Example
 cd Example
 ```

-##initalise a NodeJS application and install necessary modules##
+### initalise a NodeJS application and install necessary modules:
 ```
 npm init
 npm i express cors mssql nodemon